wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Craft with Materials</ins></summary>
-You need raw materials (like the skin of a monster you slayed) to craft and spend as much loot as you want on tools.
+You need raw materials (like the skin of a monster you’ve slain) to craft and spend as much loot as you want on tools.
 The object you craft can be anything made mainly with the provided materials.
 If you used mundane tools, the result will be mundane; if you spend valuable tools, the object will be special; and if you spend the equivalent of a treasure for the tools, it will be magical.
 Discuss what you want with the referee.
 </details>

 <details markdown="1">
 <summary><ins>Tame a Captured Beast</ins></summary>
 You need to have captured a feral [Beast](/list/monsters-beast).
 You must spend 1 valuable for each of its Hit Dice to make it one of your followers.
 Each further valuable spent teaches it a one-word order.
-Otherwise it only acts to eat or in self-defense.
+Otherwise, it only acts to eat or in self-defence.
 </details>

 <details markdown="1">
-<summary><ins>Contact an Horror from Beyond</ins></summary>
+<summary><ins>Contact a Horror from Beyond</ins></summary>
 You need to have an eldritch book or a way to contact an [Horror](/list/monsters-aberration).
 For each Valuable spent in this ritual, roll on the [mutation](https://coinsandscrolls.blogspot.com/2018/01/osr-1d500-biological-mutations.html) table, choose one and add it to your inventory.
-It cant be removed.
+It can’t be removed.
 The horrors listed on this website have their own mutation tables with benefits.
 </details>

 <details markdown="1">
 <summary><ins>Make a Pact with a Celestial Being</ins></summary>
 You need to have a holy book or a way to contact a [Divine Creature](/list/monsters-celestial).
-For each Valuable spent in this ritual, roll on the Celestial Pact table of the divine creature's description and choose among the quests and rewards your rolled.
-You are bound to both, and lose your soul if you fail.
+For each Valuable spent in this ritual, roll on the Celestial Pact table of the divine creature's description, and choose among the quests and rewards your rolled.
+You are bound to both and lose your soul if you fail.
 </details>

 <details markdown="1">
 <summary><ins>Build a Construct</ins></summary>
 You must have an instruction manual.
 Each [Construct](/list/monsters-construct) has specific instructions in their description, but it always requires magic and a lot of Treasures.
 On a success, you gain a very powerful follower.
-It is expected the party pools their ressources together to craft a construct.
+It is expected the party pools their resources together to craft a construct.
 </details>

 <details markdown="1">